Skip to Content

 If you’re wondering how to save peanut brittle, follow my step-by-step instructions below for salvaging peanut brittle that is too soft and sticky because it didn’t reach the right temperature.

-4. The Peanut Brittle is Hard to Break
+Problem: My Peanut Brittle is too Hard to Break

-If you’ve found yourself here, you are probably in the same situation I was recently.
-I had purchased all the ingredients to make jalapeño peanut brittle to give to my neighbors and friends.
-I planned to make three batches.
-The first batch came out perfectly – with a great flavor, light and crunchy texture, and a perfect golden color.
+If you’re here, chances are you’re in a similar predicament.
+I had all the ingredients ready to make jalapeño peanut brittle as gifts for my neighbors and friends, planning to whip up three batches.
+The first batch was flawless—great flavor, a light and crunchy texture, and a perfect golden color.

-How to Fix Chewy Peanut Brittle Step By Step
+How to Save Peanut Brittle: Step by Step

 The full recipe with measurements is in the recipe card below.

-Step 1: Break or separate the already cooked peanut brittle into 3-4 sections.
+Step 1: Break or separate the cooked peanut brittle into 3-4 sections..

 Peanut brittle broken up.